 Green moong dal

-- 1 cup whole mung bean green moong dal
+- 1 cup whole mung beans green moong dal

 - 1 medium-sized onion finely chopped